jazzabeanie/jazzabeanie.github.io/_drafts/bread.md

   - Flip the dough over and move it to an unfloured surface.
   - Scoop the dough towards you.
 The unfloured counter and your pinky fingers will help to pull the dough tight and seal the bottom.
   - Put the dough into a bowl with a floured towel.
 Fold the towel over the top then put into a plastic bag.
 Set aside to proof on the counter if you are going to cook in the next hour, in the fridge otherwise.
   - If baking soon, put the dutch oven in the oven and preheat to ~250C (428F) for ~50 mins.
 By the time the oven is ready the loaf should be proofed.
+If you have proofed overnight in the fridge, the dough can go straight from the fridge to the oven.
 - Bake:
   - take the loaf out, unfold the towl and flip onto a piece of baking paper.
 Peel the towel off the dough, if it sticks you a butter knife can assist, but use more flour next time.
   - use the baking paper to lower the dough into the dutch oven.